Jake Fraley Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.25 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles have a 4.24 team ERA that ranks 17th among all league pitching staffs.

-- The Orioles rank 19th in baseball in home runs surrendered (92 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs given up (94 total, 1.2 per game).

-- The right-hander last pitched on Wednesday against the Tampa Bay Rays, when he tossed five innings, allowing two earned runs while giving up four hits.
+- His most recent appearance came on Friday against the Seattle Mariners, when the righty threw three innings, surrendering five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.